slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 Detailed 5-year plans (that will clearly be wrong) are as disastrous as overly-general five year plans (which can never be wrong).

--->
+> *'Someone’s sitting in the shade today because someone planted a tree a long time ago.' -- Warren Buffett*
+> *'If you don’t know where you’re going, any road will get you there.' -- Lewis Carroll* -->